 The then UK Minister for Women and Equalities, Penny Mordaunt has stated the Equality Act of 2010 (which is a reserved matter) will not be reformed.

 What rights do women currently have under UK law?

 Under the Equality Act, women have sex-based rights to protect them from sexual discrimination and sexism.
 Being a woman is a protected characteristic covered by sex.

 The list of exceptions in the Equality Act allows women to have single sex spaces where it is a ‘proportionate means to achieving the aim’.
 This is the law that allows service providers and institutions to offer single sex hospital wards, prisons, rape crisis services, single sex dormitories in hostels and homeless hostels amongst many other examples, including women’s sporting activities.
 It is also these exceptions that allow a woman to, for example, request a female nurse or carer, to be searched by a female police/customs/prison officer, to have women-only shortlists (for example, for political parties) and have women-only jobs (for example, counsellor in a female hostel).

 Women currently have the right to exclude men and those with the protected characteristic of gender reassignment and/or a GRC from such services and spaces.
 This is detailed in the list of exceptions in the Equality Act.

 Why do many women want single sex spaces?

-Three-quarters of violent crimes and 98 per cent of sexual offences are committed by males.
+According the the Office for National Statistics, three-quarters of violent crimes and 98 per cent of sexual offences are committed by males.

 Sex segregation exists to provide comfort, safety and dignity where women are physically and sexually vulnerable.
 Some women also like single sex spaces to provide an escape from the male gaze (eg. women-only swimming) or male domineering behaviour (eg. girls-only science clubs).